 STAND ASIDE FOR THE SCEPTICS

-Renowned anatomist Sir Everard Home was a renowned hardened sceptic.
-He stood up and cut through the mass hysteria claiming that the measurement of the beast taken in Orkney must have been incorrect.
-Single handedly he confronted the zeitgeist and without any tangible evidence, and only an unflagging confidence in the scientific method, he boldly declared the carcass must have been a decaying basking shark.
+As the scientific world theorised about the new species, renowned anatomist Sir Everard Home was a hardened sceptic and he stood up and cut through the mass hysteria claiming that the measurement of the beast taken in Orkney 'must have been incorrect'.
+Single handedly he confronted the zeitgeist and without any tangible evidence, only an unflagging confidence in the scientific method, he boldly declared the carcass was a decaying basking shark.
 His concept was supported in 1849 by Scottish professor John Goodsir.

-Contrary to Home’s postulation, the Stronsay Beast was measured by three individual people at different times.
+But the 'believers' pushed back.
+Contrary to Home’s postulation the Stronsay Beast was measured by three individual people at different times.
 A carpenter and two farmers each reported it measuring 55 ft (16.7 m) long, 4 ft (1.2 m) wide with a circumference of 10 ft (3.1 m).
 It was reported to have had 'three pairs of paws or wings' and its skin was "rough when stroked tail to head and smooth when stroked head to tail."
 The fins were 'edged with bristles' and it had a 'mane' of bristles down the length of its back.
 Several witnesses reported the bristles glowing in the dark when wet and that its stomach contents were bright red.

-In Bernard Heuvelman’s 1968 book In the Wake of Sea Serpents he noted that the drawings of the Stronsay beast's decayed carcass were similar in shape and size to the popular image of the Loch Ness Monster.
-He observed "the creature's remains were cartilage, not bone, so it could not have been an oarfish nor any other animal with a bone skeleton" and concluded the Stronsay beast was an unusually large basking shark because the third pair of appendages are most probably a "male shark's ‘claspers'."
+Home later found support in Bernard Heuvelman’s 1968 book In the Wake of Sea Serpents in which the author noted that the drawings of the Stronsay beast's decayed carcass were 'similar in shape and size to the popular image of the Loch Ness Monster...the creature's remains were cartilage, not bone, so it could not have been an oarfish nor any other animal with a bone skeleton".
+Heuvelman concluded that the Stronsay beast was an unusually large basking shark because the third pair of appendages are most probably a "male shark's ‘claspers'."

 Towards the end of his book Heuvelman leaves us with a stirring thought.
 He points out that male sharks are generally smaller than the females of the same species, suggesting the wild and ancient seas around northern Scotland might play host to a colossal new species of shark "larger than we could ever have expected to find.”

-The largest recorded basking shark at that time was 40 ft (12.2 m) in length and the Stronsay beast, at 55 ft (16.7 m).
-This discovery actually constituted a remarkable cryptozoological enigma, being the largest shark on record, a fact which sadly got greatly overlooked during the mass-delusion of the discovery of a new species of serpentine sea-creature.
+The reason I wrote this article is not just to tell the fascinating story of the Orkney Sea Creature, but to highlight how mass-hysteria can cloud real scientific marvels.
+The largest recorded basking shark at that time was 40 ft (12.2 m) in length and the Stronsay beast measured at 55 ft (16.7 m).
+The apparent discovery of a new species of serpentine sea-creature veiled what constituted a remarkable cryptozoological enigma - the discovery was the largest shark on record, a fact which sadly got greatly overlooked during the mass-delusion.

-The discovery of new species is a weekly event and 2016 saw the discovery of an entirely new species of arapaima, a giant air-breathing fish that lives in South American rivers.
-I leave you with a thought provoking quote from Timothy Essington, professor of aquatic & fishery sciences, University of Washington:
+Although the Stronsay Beast was a Basking shark, new species are being discovered weekly and 2016 saw the discovery of an entirely new species of arapaima, a giant air-breathing fish that lives in South American rivers.
+But so far as discovering gigantic new species is concerned, I leave you with a thought provoking quote from Timothy Essington, professor of aquatic & fishery sciences at the University of Washington: